A Cup of Joe & Day 3

 - 1 lb of 16/20 wild-caught shrimp – deveined

 - 1 T coconut oil

 - 1/2 tsp siracha

 - 1 tsp chili powder

 - kosher salt and ground pepper

 - 1 cup frozen shelled edamame – thawed

-Combine first 8 ingredients – marinate for 30-45 minutes.
-Heat cast iron skillet and spray with cooking spray.
+Combine the first 8 ingredients – marinate for 30-45 minutes.
+Heat a cast-iron skillet and spray with cooking spray.
 Add shrimp mixture.
 Cook for about 2 minutes.
 As shrimp start to turn pink, add edamame and peppers – saute for additional 2-3 minutes.
 Serve over mixed greens & top with cheese.